Saturday, December 28, 2024

 Keep this in mind when you are attempting to set/measure a given radio exactly to frequency as this slight difference in step size may result in some frequencies being slightly different from what is expected and this difference may vary by seemingly random amounts.

-Using (optional) the 1pps input
+Using the (optional) 1pps input

 As noted earlier, the ProgRock 2 can take a 1pps input from a GPS receiver module, using this to make gradual corrections of the frequency.
 Doing this if the GPS signal is reliable will result in the frequency being very stable over a wide temperature range, but there are two caveats to this: